wilomaku/IA369Z/README.md

 This Readme file holds instructions for reproduction of the work **Corpus callosum's shape signature for segmentation error detection in large datasets**

-This work was developed as part of a final project in the **Tools for reproducible research** subject.
+This work was developed as part of a final project in the **Tools for reproducible research** course.
 It is licensed under GNU v3 license, please refer to LICENSE.md for more details.

 ## Environment, used libraries and dependencies